-The Evaluation Model Used
+The CIPP Evaluation Model

 Through this longitudinal evaluation, lessons from the current experiences of AHRQ and its funded projects can be used to strengthen subsequent program activities.
-As specified by AHRQ in the evaluation contract, the overall evaluation design is based on the Context-Input-Process-Product (CIPP) evaluation model, which is a well-accepted strategy for improving systems that encompasses the full spectrum of factors involved in the operation of a program (Stufflebeam et al., 1971; Stufflebeam, Madaus, and Kellaghan, 2000).
+As specified by AHRQ in the evaluation contract, the overall study design is based on the Context-Input-Process-Product (CIPP) evaluation model, which is a well-accepted strategy for improving systems that encompasses the full spectrum of factors involved in the development, operation, and outcomes of a program (Stufflebeam et al., 1971; Stufflebeam, Madaus, and Kellaghan, 2000).
 The core model components are represented in the CIPP acronym:

-- Context evaluation assesses the circumstances stimulating the creation or operation of a program as a basis for defining goals and priorities and for judging the significance of outcomes. - Input evaluation examines alternatives for goals and approaches for either guiding choice of a strategy or assessing an existing strategy against the alternatives, including congressional priorities and mandates, as well as agency goals and strategies.
-Stakeholders also are identified and their perspectives on the patient safety initiative are assessed. - Process evaluation assesses progress in implementation of plans relative to the stated goals for future activities and outcomes.
-Activities undertaken to implement the patient safety initiative are documented, including any changes made that might alter the initiative's effects, positively or negatively.
-Three questions are addressed in this evaluation phase: (1) Is the initiative reaching the target population(s)?
-(2) Are delivery and support functions consistent with program design? and (3) Are positive changes occurring as a result of these activities? - Product evaluation identifies consequences of the program for various stakeholders, intended or otherwise, to determine effectiveness and provide information for future program modifications.
+• Context evaluation assesses the circumstances stimulating the creation or operation of a program as a basis for defining goals and priorities and for judging the significance of outcomes.

+- Input evaluation examines alternatives for goals and approaches for either guiding the choice of a strategy or assessing an existing strategy against the alternatives, including congressional priorities and mandates, as well as agency goals and strategies.
+Stakeholders also are identified, and their perspectives on the patient safety initiative are assessed. - Process evaluation assesses progress in implementation of plans relative to the stated goals for future activities and outcomes. - Product evaluation identifies consequences of the program, intended or otherwise, for various stakeholders to determine effectiveness and provide information for future program modifications.

 Table 1.1 illustrates the sequence of the four stages of the CIPP model as applied to this program evaluation.
-The activities covered in this second evaluation report are shown in the shaded column.
-They include updates on context changes and changes in goals or strategy, key components of the process evaluation, and initial identification of potential outcome measures and data sources.
-The third year of the evaluation will cover these same activities, as well as additional components of the product evaluation.
-The fourth evaluation year will focus on the product evaluation to assess the effects of the patient safety initiative on various stakeholders.
+The activities covered in this third evaluation report are shown in the shaded column.
+They include updates on the context and input evaluations, and continued assessment of patient-safety-initiative activities through the process evaluation.
+The product evaluation consists of an initial assessment of baseline data related to outcomes of the initiative, which will serve as the basis of the product-evaluation results, to be presented in the fourth and final report.